mchirino89/mchirino89.github.io/_posts/books/2020-06-20-recommendations.md

 This book provides a framework for relationship management.
 Don't let the title fools you, the best way to be effective is having great relationships and developing trust with everyone around you

 ### [The Clean Coder: A Code of Conduct for Professional Programmers - Robert C. Martin][cleanCoder]
-This a footprint for the code of conduct each and everyone of us as developers should have.
-Written by no other that *Uncle Bob* himself, it details scenarios where we as failed to behave professionally and how to address them.
+This is a blueprint for the code of conduct each and everyone of us as developers should have.
+Written by no other that *Uncle Bob* himself, it details scenarios where we constantly failed to behave professionally and how to address them.
 It should be mandatory reading for everyone who goes through some form of IT education.

 ### [The Software Craftsman: Professionalism, Pragmatism, Pride - Sandro Mancuso][craftsman]
 This one is similar to the above.
 It goes a little deeper in this whole *Craftsmanship* movement started a little bit afterwards the Agile wave from the early 2000s, explaining how to gain back join and pride in what we do, how we do it and thrive on it as software developers.